-Best casual games for Android

-The perfect cure for a rainy day or your morning transit commute.
+Kick back and relax with these casual Android games

-Not everyone wants to commit hours of their day to playing games on their phone.
+Not everyone wants to commit hours of their day to playing games on their phones.
 That's why casual games exist!
-Championed by iconic mobile games such as Angry Birds and Candy Crush Saga, these games have proven wildly successful.
+These games have proven wildly successful, championed by iconic mobile games such as Angry Birds and Candy Crush Saga.
 They're designed to be played on the go and at your own pace — as laid back or competitive as you want.

-Most casual games are free, offering in-app purchases and some ads, while a few may cost you a dollar or two, but they're totally worth it.
+Most casual games are free, offering in-app purchases and some ads.
+Some may cost you a dollar or two, but they're worth it.
 We've collected some of our favorites from the past, along with some newer games that are great to keep on your phone for a little gaming break during your day.
+It should come as no surprise that you'll find quite a few of these on our list of best Android games.

 The Battle of Polytopia